 I had loved Athens’ bike-friendly culture (though not its very bike unfriendly hills).
 I used to bike nearly everywhere in Athens, and wanted to keep up the same biking habit in Atlanta.

-I’ve been here a bit over 2 weeks, but have already started taking MARTA to work, and biking home – while also biking around the city for the sake of exploration and exercise.
+I’ve had been a bit over 2 weeks, but had already started taking MARTA to work, and biking home – while also biking around the city for the sake of exploration and exercise.

-So – for anyone who is curious about biking in Atlanta – a famously car-only, traffic clogged city - this is what I’ve found so far…
+So – for anyone who was curious about biking in Atlanta – a famously car-only, traffic clogged city – I wrote up this pros / cons list.

 Pros of Commuting and Getting Around by Bike in Atlanta

 Lots of Streets and Cut Throughs

 My guess is that Atlanta doesn’t compare to New York, Philadelphia, or even Los Angeles when it comes to street connectivity, but it still offers plenty of options for planning a route from A to B (again this is all inside the Perimeter).